slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 >https://gitlab.com/aopp/address-ownership-proof-protocol

-No wonder many privacy-oriented wallets are so concerned about user’s feedback and quickly removed AOPP support from their products.
+No wonder many privacy-oriented wallets are so concerned about user's feedback and quickly removed AOPP support from their products.
 But to be honest: The protocol design is quite interesting.
 I have noticed that some wallets have no plans to remove support for AOPP, such as EdgeWallet.
-Their opinion is that AOPP doesn’t necessarily expose more user privacy, on the contrary it helps to enhance the circulation of cryptocurrency.
+Their opinion is that AOPP doesn't necessarily expose more user privacy, on the contrary it helps to enhance the circulation of cryptocurrency.
 In many regulated crypto exchanges, users are not allowed to withdraw to a particular external wallet address, before he can prove his ownership to it.

 At first, the well-known hardware wallet Trezor refused to remove AOPP support.
 But later it was forced to compromise and did so due to pressures from the community and users on Twitter.

-As you can see, it’s such a small incident but to some people, privacy is really important.
+As you can see, it's such a small incident but to some people, privacy is really important.
 This is not to say that we should go against regulations, and totally ignore compliance requirements.
-As a matter of fact I do believe it’s necessary to have a certain level of compromise to compliance requirements.
-We won’t continue to deep dive into this topic, feel free to digest the contents in your own ways.
+As a matter of fact I do believe it's necessary to have a certain level of compromise to compliance requirements.
+We won't continue to deep dive into this topic, feel free to digest the contents in your own ways.

 So far, we have covered the majority of content in the DeFi Security section.

-What’s more, there are also security issues introduced by future additions or updates.
+What's more, there are also security issues introduced by future additions or updates.
 We often say "security posture is dynamic, not static".
 For example nowadays most project teams do security audits and show clean security audit reports.
 If you ever read the good-quality reports carefully you will notice that these reports will clearly explain the scope, timeframe, and the unique identifier of the audited contents (e.g. the verified open source smart contract address, or the commit address on GitHub repo, or the hash of the target source code file).
 This is to say, the report is static, but if in a project you have observed any deviations from what is mentioned in the report, you can point it out.

 ### NFT Security